 To determine the basketball championships, teams shall be divided into seven groups according to the ADM as shown on the Annual Statistical Report completed by the Examiners' Division of the State Department of Education for the preceding year.
-The ADM for grades 9, 10, 11, and 12 shall be used in determining the schools in classes 6A, 5A, 4A, 3A, 2A, A, and B. The 32 schools having the largest ADM will be Class 6A; the next 32 schools having the largest ADM will be Class 5A; the next 64 in ADM will be Class 4A; the next 64 in ADM will be Class 3A; the next 64 schools in ADM will be Class 2A.
-The next 96 schools in ADM will be Class A and the remaining schools in ADM will be Class B.
+The ADM for grades 9, 10, 11, and 12 shall be used in determining the schools in classes 6A, 5A, 4A, 3A, 2A, A, and B. The 32 schools having the largest ADM will be Class 6A; the next 32 schools having the largest ADM will be Class 5A; the next 64 in ADM will be Class 4A; the next 64 in ADM will be Class 3A; the next 64 schools in ADM will be Class A and the remaining schools in ADM will be Class B will be split into two divisions.
+BI will be the 76 largest schools in Class B and BII will be the remaining schools.

 Co-op basketball teams will be placed in the classification in which the combined ADM of the two schools places them.
-Classification of other schools could change due to co-ops.
+Classification of other schools could change due to co-ops

-X. PLAY-OFF TOURNAMENT FINANCIAL INFORMATION
+X. PLAY-OFF TOURNAMENT FINANCIAL